YuliaVK/Data-Analytics/EDA_london_safety/README.md

 3. Analysing the correlation of crime with population density and with the number of tourist attractions in each Borough.
 4. Examining the impact of the COVID-19 pandemic on crime rates and understanding any resulting shifts or changes in criminal behaviour.
 5. Uncovering any unique factors or insights that could contribute to a deeper understanding of crime dynamics in the city.
-6. Making final data preparation and suggestions prior the data modeling.
+6. Making final data preparation and suggestions prior to the data modeling.

 <a id="ch2"></a>
 ## EDA Definition and Steps